rakifsul/rf_desktopdev_pack/README.md

 ## Support Me

-Just support me by using those tools and spread it.
+Just support me by using those tools and spread them.

 Also, remember my internet name is RAKIFSUL/Rakifsul/rakifsul.